syncthing/docs/users/config.rst

 of syncing configuration files is two devices ending up with the same Device ID.

-If you want to use Syncthing to backup your configuration files, it is recommended that the files you are backing up are in a :ref:`folder-master` to prevent other devices from overwriting the per device configuration.
+If you want to use Syncthing to backup your configuration files, it is recommended that the files you are backing up are in a :ref:`folder-sendonly` to prevent other devices from overwriting the per device configuration.
 The folder on the remote device(s) should not be used as configuration for the remote devices.